 See: Osteoarthritis

 There is some research that suggests a component of neuropathic pain in the pain of arthritis.
-If a patient appears to have symptoms suggestive of neuropathic pain including sharp, stabbing, burnng or electric-like pain, a trial of neuromodulators should be considered.
+If a patient appears to have symptoms suggestive of neuropathic pain including sharp, stabbing, burning or electric-like pain, a trial of neuromodulators should be considered.

 See: Neuropathic Pain